prismicio/prismic-client/messages/avoid-write-client-in-browser.md

 `@prismicio/client`'s write client uses credentials to authenticate write queries to a Prismic repository.

-The repository write token and migration API key must be provided when creating a `@prismicio/client` write client like the following:
+The repository write token and Migration API key must be provided when creating a `@prismicio/client` write client like the following:

 ```typescript
 import * as prismic from "@prismicio/client";